learnercraft/docugrammar/readme.md

 For more information about running your own instance for this project, please see the [Docusaurus: Installation](https://docusaurus.io/docs/installation) section.

+## Offline version (experimental)

+If you want to browse offline, grab the [latest offline version here](https://github.com/yell0wsuit/docugrammar/releases/latest).

+Please note that the search functionality is not available for the offline version.
+This is due to browser's security measure, unless Docusaurus and/or the search engine are/is updated to work for the offline version.

 ## Contributing

 Contributions are welcome.
 Please see the [contribution guides](./contributing.md) for more information.